-How to Get Into Software Testing from Non-IT field?
+How to Get Into Software Testing from a Non-IT field?

-All good so far, but the question is “HOW” to start and emerge successful?
+All good so far, but the question is “HOW” to start and emerge successfully?
 This is the very question we will address in today’s article.

-Let me set something straight, before we go any further.
-The following points are not the ingredients for a recipe- you are not going to get the same out come every single time.
-These are some pointers that have helped few others before, so we put together a list that could help you too.
+Let me set something straight before we go any further.
+The following points are not the ingredients for a recipe- you are not going to get the same outcome every single time.
+These are some pointers that have helped a few others before, so we put together a list that could help you too.

 Non-IT to Software Testing Career Change: Few Important Pointers

 Here we go…